Apply for exchange studies

 - you can start your application, save it and update it later, but start well in advance of the deadline!

-- remember that the deadline applies to both digital and printed versions of your application.
-For your application to be complete, it must be printed together with your supporting documents.
+- note the application deadline.
+For your application to be complete it must contain all your supporting documents.

 Study Plan — the courses you want to study at your host university